stiantha/DevTools/readme.md

 # Introduction
-This is a MERN stack application that serves as a collection of resources for developers.
+MERN stack application that serves as a collection of resources for developers.
 It includes AI, VSCode extensions, cheatsheets, colors, icons, fonts, images, sounds, videos, code, tutorials, and more.

 ## :ledger: Index
 - [About](#beginner-about)